Real Estate Photo Enhancement Comparativo

 Is real estate photo enhancement better than HDR photography?

 They serve different purposes.
-HDR captures a wider dynamic range in a single shot but still requires post-processing for color and clutter.
+HDR captures a wider dynamic range in a single shot but still requires post‑processing for color and clutter.
 AI enhancement can start from HDR files and add virtual staging, sky replacement, and object removal that HDR alone cannot achieve.
-Many agents now combine both techniques for the best results.
+Many agents now combine both techniques for the best results: shoot HDR brackets, merge them, then apply AI enhancement for the final polish.

 How long does AI enhancement take per photo?

 Specialized real estate AI tools like RealVision AI process images in roughly 12 seconds each.
 A full listing of 30 photos can be enhanced in under 10 minutes, including upload and download time.
-Manual services take 2–5 days, while general AI editors take about 30 seconds but often require corrections.
+Manual services take 2–5 days, while general AI editors take about 30 seconds but often require corrections that eat up the time saved.

 Will enhancing photos increase my listing price?